nasa/fprime/docs/UsersGuide/gds/gds-introduction.md

 At the very top-right, there should be a green circle or a red X representing the GUI's connection status.
 A green circle means that data is still flowing from the embedded system, while a red X means the embedded system is currently disconnected and not sending/receiving any data.
 This is reset to an X via timeout, so you may need to configure that timeout in the `config.js` file.
-This widget is fondly refered to as "the orb" as it quickly shows if there is data flow from the embedded F´ system.
+This widget is fondly referred to as "the orb" as it quickly shows if there is data flow from the embedded F´ system.

 There's also a NASA logo on the far left.
 It doesn't do anything right now, but hopefully the meatball continues to